mayifei35/AI/README.md

 	linear_regression.py is using a linear regression model that predicts stock market based on temperature.

 	GA.java is the genetic algorithm that creates polygons and reproduce new ones to recreate an image.
 It has a NullPointerException when it runs.

+	wine.data is another set of data for ann.